How do I know if counseling is for me?

 What kind of issues do you work with?

 All of our counselors work with depression and mood disorders, anxiety disorders, trauma, and relationship issues.
 Laura Ketchie specializes in trauma and PTSD as well as self-image issues with women.
 Vincent Ketchie specializes in marriage counseling.
+If you are suicidal and are in need of immediate help, please visit our mental health crisis resource page.

 What areas do you NOT work with?